BrookTsui/BrookTsui.github.io/_pages/note.md

 This is a short note about my idea for GUP.
 When I was scanning ArXiv, some related articles attracted my attention, and after researching I found the way people treat it is not satisfying.
 Therefore I tried to give my solution.

-The result, however, still has some confusing traits like negative entropy, which also appears in several GUP models, and I thus have not published it since I failed to convence myself.
+The result, however, still has some confusing traits like negative entropy, which also appears in several GUP models, and I have been trying to understand them.

 In hindsight, the mentor's argument about the existence of negative temperature behavior in BH spacetime possibly originates from the GUP.